By Joel Fuhrman, MD

-Diabetes takes an enormous toll on the health of our population.
-Diabetes accelerates aging; damaging the kidneys, cardiovascular system, eyes and nerve tissue, and increases cancer risk.
+It takes an enormous toll on the health of our population.
+And it accelerates aging; damaging the kidneys, cardiovascular system, eyes and nerve tissue, and increases cancer risk.

 However, type 2 diabetes is a lifestyle disease — our food choices can either prevent or promote insulin resistance and resultant diabetes.

-The devastating complications and premature deaths associated with diabetes can be prevented.
+Prevention is possible when it comes to the devastating complications and premature deaths associated with diabetes.
 The primary cause of the parallel increases in obesity and diabetes is the nutrient-depleted American diet.

 See how to eat to prevent diabetes and how to eat if you have diabetes.

-5 Best Foods for Diabetics and for Preventing Diabetes
+5 Best Foods to Reverse and Prevent Diabetes

 Many conventional diabetes diets rely on meat or grains as the major calorie source.
 However, these strategies have serious drawbacks.